-Support smart growth and sustainable development to increase the number of affordable housing options for seniors who want to age in place, young professionals, and families in Newton.
+Support smart growth and sustainable development to increase workforce housing and affordable housing options for seniors who want to age in place, young professionals, and families in Newton.
 I plan to work closely with constituents, so that all are able to clearly understand proposed developments and share their input with developers.
 As councilwoman, I will clearly and transparently explain to constituents what changes they can expect with new developments, as well as pathways for sharing their input and contributing to the overall design of developments.
+I support dense, transit-oriented developments that promote walking and biking near village centers.

 Maintain excellent public schools and address the achievement gap to ensure that all students, regardless of their race and socioeconomic background benefit from opportunities provided by Newton Public Schools.
 I will work closely with Newton’s School Committee, Newton’s teachers, as well as Newton’s various after school programs to ensure that all students have their educational needs met, including the social supports that are indispensable to closing the achievement gap.